Social programs in the United States: Federal welfare programs

-War on Poverty and Great Society programs (1960s)
+War on poverty and Great Society programs (1960s)

 Virtually all food stamp costs are paid by the federal government.
 In 2008, 28.7 percent of the households headed by single women were considered poor.

 Welfare reform (1990s)

 Before the Welfare Reform Act of 1996, welfare assistance was "once considered an open-ended right," but welfare reform converted it "into a finite program built to provide short-term cash assistance and steer people quickly into jobs."
 Prior to reform, states were given "limitless" money by the federal government, increasing per family on welfare, under the 60-year-old Aid to Families with Dependent Children (AFDC) program.
 This gave states no incentive to direct welfare funds to the neediest recipients or to encourage individuals to go off welfare benefits (the state lost federal money when someone left the system).
 Nationwide, one child in seven received AFDC funds, which mostly went to single mothers.

 In 1996, under the Clinton administration, Congress passed the Personal Responsibility and Work Opportunity Reconciliation Act, which gave more control of the welfare system to the states, with basic requirements the states need to meet with regards to welfare services.
 Some states still offer basic assistance, such as health care, food assistance, child care assistance, unemployment, a few offering cash aid, and one or two offering housing assistance, depending on the state and the circumstance.
 After reforms, which President Clinton said would "end welfare as we know it," amounts from the federal government were given out in a flat rate per state based on population.

 Each state must meet certain criteria to ensure recipients are being encouraged to work themselves out of welfare.
 The new program is called Temporary Assistance for Needy Families (TANF).
 It encourages states to require some sort of employment search in exchange for providing funds to individuals, and imposes a five-year lifetime limit on cash assistance.
-The bill restricts welfare from most legal immigrants and increased financial assistance for child care.
+The bill makes many legal immigrants ineligible for welfare and increased financial assistance for child care.
 The federal government also maintains a contingency $2 billion TANF fund (TANF CF) to assist states that may have rising unemployment.
 The new TANF program expired on September 30, 2010, on schedule with states drawing down the entire original emergency fund of $5 billion and the contingency fund of $2 billion allocated by ARRA.
 Reauthorization of TANF was not accomplished in 2011, but TANF block grants were extended as part of the Claims Resolution Act of 2010 (see Temporary Aid for Needy Families for details).

 Following these changes, millions of people left the welfare rolls (a 60% drop overall), employment rose, and the child poverty rate was reduced.
 A 2007 Congressional Budget Office study found that incomes in affected families rose by 35%.
 The reforms were "widely applauded" after "bitter protest."
 The Times called the reform "one of the few undisputed triumphs of American government in the past 20 years."
 However, more recent studies have found that the reforms increased deep poverty by 130–150%.